adityaranade/personal-blog/content/post/IPL-best-team/index.md

 {{< figure src="./pos2.png" caption="Probabilities for team finishing second during the league stage" numbered="true" >}}

 We can see the probability of being winner is higher than the probability of finishing as runner's up or 3rd place.
 This means the team finishing second in the league stage will more often go on to win the tournament.

-With this being said, the team which finishes the league stage at second position has the highest probability of winning the tournament.
+Surely a surprising result!